peteroupc/peteroupc.github.io/bernsupp.md

 - Once elevated to degree 4, the degree-2 polynomial's coefficients are [0.6542..., 0.7792..., 0.8208..., 0.7792..., 0.6542...].

-As we can see, the elevated polynomial's coefficient 0.8208... is less than the corresponding coefficient 0.8271... for the degree-4 polynomial.
+As can be seen, the elevated polynomial's coefficient 0.8208... is less than the corresponding coefficient 0.8271... for the degree-4 polynomial.

 _The rest of this section will note counterexamples involving other functions and schemes, without demonstrating them in detail._